 Hey there, I’m Carmen!

 I was born and raised in the foothills of North Carolina, where the best parts of my childhood were spent playing in the dirt.
-From as early as I can remember, I’ve felt a deep connection to all living things, from the tiniest of insects to the tallest of trees.
-After getting an environmental science degree from UNC Chapel Hill, I started my early career in wildlife conservation.
-After years of moving around the world and working on large-scale conservation projects, I realized that my personal relationship to the land around me had begun to take a back seat.
+From as early as I can remember, I’ve felt a deep connection to all living things, from the tiniest insects to the tallest trees.
+I studied environmental science at UNC Chapel Hill before starting my early career in wildlife conservation.
+After years of moving around the world and working on large-scale conservation projects, I ultimately felt my personal relationship to the land around me beginning to take a back seat.

 Today, Feral Farms exists in the beautiful intersection between the worlds of agriculture and ecology.
-Honeybees are an introduced agricultural species that are integral to our food systems.
-Here in North Carolina, they share an ecosystem with more than 500 species of native bees on which our local flora depend for survival.
-There is so much happening around us that we, as humans, can go our whole lives overlooking.
-Tuning in to these small details and connecting to the ecosystem as a part of it has transformed the way I live.
-Sharing this outlook with others is the inspiration behind what Feral Farms does.
-My beekeeping philosophy has always been rooted in reciprocity and compassion - for the entire living ecosystem and the community that depends on it for survival.
+My beekeeping philosophy has always been rooted in reciprocity and compassion - for the entire ecosystem and the community that depends on it for survival.
 My identity as a queer woman and my belief that all living beings deserve to be treated with respect shape every facet of the work that I do.